ZeeshanAslam123/WordPress/wp-content/plugins/gamipress/readme.txt

 Also, you can check [our customize section](https://gamipress.com/customize/) where you can find a huge number of code snippets to help you customize GamiPress!

 == Changelog ==

+= 7.5.5 =

+* **New Features**
+* New integration: Eventin.
+* Eventin: Purchase a ticket for any event.
+* Eventin: Purchase a ticket for specific event.
+* Eventin: Create an event.
+* Eventin: Delete any event.
+* Eventin: Delete a specific event.
+* Eventin: Update any event.
+* Eventin: Update a specific event.

+= 7.5.4 =

+* **Improvements**
+* Improved add-ons section view.

+= 7.5.3 =

+* **New Features**
+* New integration: Asgaros Forum.
+* Asgaros Forum: Reply to a topic.
+* Asgaros Forum: Reply to a specific topic.
+* Asgaros Forum: Reply to a topic on a specific forum.
+* Asgaros Forum: Create a new topic.
+* Asgaros Forum: Create a new topic on a specific forum.
+* Asgaros Forum: Like a post.
+* Asgaros Forum: Like a post on a specific topic.
+* Asgaros Forum: Like a post on a specific forum.
+* Asgaros Forum: Get a like on a post.
+* Asgaros Forum: Dislike a post.
+* Asgaros Forum: Dislike a post on a specific topic.
+* Asgaros Forum: Dislike a post on a specific forum.
+* Asgaros Forum: Get a dislike on a post.
+* Asgaros Forum: Delete a reply.
+* Asgaros Forum: Delete a topic.
+* **New Features**
+* New integration: FluentBooking.
+* FluentBooking: Schedule a one-to-one meeting.
+* FluentBooking: Schedule a specific one-to-one meeting.
+* FluentBooking: Schedule one-to-one meeting with specific host.
+* FluentBooking: Cancel a one-to-one meeting.
+* FluentBooking: Cancel a specific one-to-one meeting.
+* FluentBooking: Cancel one-to-one meeting with specific host.
+* FluentBooking: Schedule a team meeting.
+* FluentBooking: Schedule a specific team meeting.
+* FluentBooking: Schedule team meeting with specific host.
+* FluentBooking: Cancel a team meeting.
+* FluentBooking: Cancel a specific team meeting.
+* FluentBooking: Cancel team meeting with specific host.

+= 7.5.2 =

+* **New Features**
+* New integration: BBForms.
+* BBForms: Submit a form.
+* BBForms: Submit a specific form.
+* BBForms: Submit a form of a category.
+* BBForms: Submit a form of a tag.
+* BBForms: Submit a specific field value.
+* BBForms: Submit a specific field value on a specific form.

+= 7.5.1 =

+* **Improvements**
+* Fixed typo.

+= 7.5.0 =

+* **Improvements**
+* Improved how to display add-on information.
+* Improved logs for points importation.
+* Fixed warning related to point type key when creating a new item.

+= 7.4.9 =

+* **Improvements**
+* ACF: Improved events when meta value is added first time.
+* Improved CT library.
+* Improved events Daily visit to avoid archives.

+= 7.4.8 =

+* **New Features**
+* H5P: Complete any interactive content of a tag.
+* H5P: Complete any interactive content at maximum score of a tag.
+* H5P: Complete any interactive content with a minimum score of a tag.
+* H5P: Complete any interactive content with a maximum score of a tag.
+* H5P: Complete any interactive content on a range of scores of a tag.
+* H5P: Complete any interactive content with a minimum percentage score of a tag.
+* H5P: Complete any interactive content with a maximum percentage score of a tag.
+* H5P: Complete any interactive content on a range of percentages scores of a tag.

+= 7.4.7 =

+* **Improvements**
+* Advanced Ads: Support to Advanced Ads latest version.
+* Improved ajax functions to get Achievements and Ranks.

+= 7.4.6 =

+* **Improvements**
+* Improved load text.
+* **Bug Fixes**
+* Vulnerability Fixed.

+= 7.4.5 =

+* **Improvements**
+* ACF: Improved query for ACF events.

+= 7.4.4 =

+* **New Features**
+* New integration: ShortLinks Pro.
+* ShortLinks Pro: User clicks a link.
+* ShortLinks Pro: User clicks a specific link.
+* ShortLinks Pro: User clicks a link of a category.
+* ShortLinks Pro: User clicks a link of a tag.

+= 7.4.3 =

+* **Improvements**
+* Improved hook related to triggers.

 = 7.4.2 =